All Episodes

 It speaks for itself.

-All right, dude's round up information overload, and yeah, that is your left-wing media and their overreaction and their stupidity and their ignorance all on full display here.
+And yeah, that is your left-wing media and their overreaction and their stupidity and their ignorance all on full display here.

-You know, it's amazing that collectively they they were waiting for these sentencing recommendations on Cohn and Manafort and the end of the cooperation deal that Manafort had with the special counsel, thinking that there's a smoking gun.
+You know, it's amazing that collectively they were waiting for these sentencing recommendations on Cohn and Manafort and the end of the cooperation deal that Manafort had with the special counsel, thinking that there's a smoking gun.

 So on Russia, but of course, there was nothing.

-Nothing to do with Russian collusion.
+And for Manafort, pretty much the same thing, nothing to do with Russian collusion.

 Well, Michael Cohn said that he did this at the direction of the president.

-Um problem with Michael is that's not the only version of that story that he's given.
+Problem with Michael is that's not the only version of that story that he's given.

 He said actually that he did it on his own without any input for the president.